Yamanaka-Lab-TUAT/BOXVIA/README.md

 -

 ## Dependencies
-To launch BOXVIA using its source codes, the following libraries are required.
+To launch BOXVIA using its source codes, the following libraries are required. <br>
-(If you launch BOXVIA using executable file, the dependencies are not necessary.)
+(If you launch BOXVIA using executable file, the dependencies are not necessary.) <br>

 - GPyOpt
 - matplotlib